What is Osteopathy?

 - Work-related and repetitive strain injuries

 You may also find an osteopathic treatment good for conditions like asthma, endometriosis, or circulation issues.
-Pregnant or post-natal women may find osteopathy a good option to help with back pain, prepare the body for childbirth and get things back into alignment after the birth.
+Pregnant or post-natal women may find osteopathy a good option to help with back pain, and in preparing the body for childbirth and get things back into alignment after giving birth.

 Osteopathy Encourages You to Take Responsibility for Your Own Wellbeing